Join us at the Indiana Invasive Species Conference!

 Designing the Landscape with Native Plants

 Replacing or enhancing conventional landscaping with native plants can transform the environment around your home.
 The benefits of native landscaping are many.
-They include stormwater control, habitat for beneficial insects, healthier plants, and song bird nesting.
+They include stormwater control, habitat for beneficial insects, healthier plants and songbird nesting.
 Natural landscaping can be beautiful and easy to care for.
 This program covers the guidelines for natural and sustainable landscaping and plant suggestions.

-Katie O'Reilly
+Dr. Katie O'Reilly

 Be a Hero: Preventing Aquatic Invasive Species in the Great Lakes

 As the world's largest freshwater system, the Great Lakes shape our region, and protecting the health of the lakes is critical for healthy communities.
 However, aquatic invasive species have dramatically impacted both the ecology of the lakes and the benefits humans derive from them.
-In this talk, I'll discuss how Sea Grant works to provide people with the tools and knowledge needed to prevent the spread of invasive species and how you can get involved in efforts.
+I'll discuss how Sea Grant works to provide people with the tools and knowledge needed to prevent the spread of invasive species and how you can get involved in efforts.

 Thirty Years of Zebra Mussels in the Great Lakes: What Have We Learned?